Paragard Lawsuits

 Has There Been a Paragard IUD Recall?

-The Paragard IUD was recalled in 2014 because of problems with sterility.
-No injuries were reported because of this recall.
+The Paragard IUD was recalled in 2014 because some devices were not completely sterile.
+No injuries were reported as a result of this recall.

-In 2019, the FDA issued the company a warning letter for false or misleading information presented in Paragard television ads.
-The device was placed in the FDA’s Adverse Event Reporting System in 2021.
+In 2019, the FDA issued the company a warning letter for false or misleading information in Paragard television ads.
+In 2021, the device was placed in the FDA’s Adverse Event Reporting System.

 Who Qualifies to File a Paragard Lawsuit?

-If your Paragard IUD broke upon removal and you experienced serious injury or Paragard side effects, you may be eligible for compensation.
+If your Paragard IUD broke upon removal and you experienced severe injury or Paragard side effects, you may be eligible for compensation.

 It is important to speak with a lawyer to review your options and the specifics of your case.